 My payment was mailed but I need a receipt.
 Email email@example.com for a receipt.

 My bill is different from my previous bill.
 Vacant property is charged 3% of the assessed value capped at $75.00.
-It is possible that your assessed value has increased.
+It is possible that your assessed value has increased or decreased.
 Other possible reasons include a single wide mobile home classified as a double wide or being charged for a mobile home that is no longer on your property.
 If you feel you have been billed in error, please contact us at firstname.lastname@example.org.

 I own property in my name and my spouse also owns property but we each received bills.
 How can we combine our property into one account?
 Married individuals may combine their property into one account only if both names are on the deed.
-For example, if a married couple owns property together but for some reason the second spouse’s names was left off the list, we would combine the properties.
+For example, if a married couple owns property together but for some reason the wife’s name was left off the list, we would combine the properties.
 If the spouse owns a property with a relative, such as an inherited property, it cannot be combined with the marital property if both spouses are not on the deed.
 You will need to notify us at email@example.com to have your property combined and re-billed.